-Full name of legal entity: Netacea Limited
+Full name of legal entity: Head of Operations, Netacea Limited

-- Postal address: Maybrook House, 40 Blackfriars Street, Manchester M3 2EG
+Postal address: 4th Floor Maybrook House, 40 Blackfriars Street, Manchester, M3 2EG

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-- Profile Data includes your user name and password (where applicable), your interests, preferences, feedback and survey responses.
+- Profile Data includes feedback and survey responses.